 BBII developed, and the JPB accepted, a Re-forecast Schedule which had a data date of January 1, 2023.
 This schedule is intended to include all activities through final acceptance (FA) and will be the basis for monitoring through the completion of the contract.
 BBII's schedule labeled December 2022 Reforecast 1222E" was returned marked "SONO with comments" on March 29, 2023.
 BBII has been submitting monthly schedule updates, as required; the latest update was for July 2024 with a Data Date of August 1, 2024.
-BBII submitted its August update schedule on September 23, 2024 with a Data date of September 1, 2024.
+BBII submitted its August update schedule on September 23, 2024, with a Data date of September 1, 2024.

 The PCEP team, following the start of regular revenue service with the EMUs, has revised its scheduling priorities to focus on the remaining rail activation activities post-electrification, the work remaining for BBII to achieve final acceptance, and Stadler's remaining EMU production.
-A monthly schedule review meeting continues to be held on the fourth Monday of the month.
+The PCEP has been holding a monthly schedule review meeting on the fourth Monday of each month.
+The PCEP leadership recommended to its Change Management Board (CMB), at the October 16, 2024 meeting, that the monthly schedule review meeting be discontinued as of the prior meeting on September 23, 2024.
+The CMB agreed and the meeting has been discontinued.